As we move forward, the finance industry is becoming more complex in nature.

 They cannot just take this data and handle it inadequately because that will lead to trust issues with all relevant stakeholders – customers, vendors, etc. Hence finance professionals should embrace new technologies that will help them better analyze the storage and handling of data.”

 “As a CFO, I cannot sit back and relax that my P&L will work.

 I challenge myself & my team constantly to look ahead at what is happening in the industry and the big data world.

-If all three forces (CIO, CFO & CMO), come together and every decision is made in a collaborative way, it will yield the best results for the organisation to enable leaders to use real-time data for decision-making."
+If all three forces (CIO, CFO & CMO), come together and every decision is made in a collaborative way, it will yield the best results for the organization to enable leaders to use real-time data for decision-making.”

 “You might say, ‘I’m a chartered accountant and this degree will get me everywhere.’
 That is no longer a reality today.

 But if you mention in your resume that ‘I am a Chartered Accountant, and I also have obtained certifications in AI, data analytics, and data mining.’ only then will the recruiter choose you over the other candidate with just a CA degree.”